Rolv-Arild/Necto/README.md

 Rocket League is a hard game though so we're all working together to give it the experience it needs.

+# Can I play against it?

+Yup!
+Go download the [RLBot pack](https://rlbot.org/) and Necto is one of several bots that you can play against.
+ Make sure fps is set to 120 and VSync is turned off.

+# What Rocket League rank is Necto?

+We estimate the RLBot version of Necto is high Diamond.

 # Can I watch it learn?

 Yes!
 Check out our [Twitch stream here](https://www.twitch.tv/rlgym).

 [Graphs are also available](https://wandb.ai/rolv-arild/rocket-learn) for our fellow nerds.

-# Can I Help?
+# Could it learn by playing against me?

+Soon ;)

+# Can donate my compute to help it learn faster?

-If you're interested in offering your compute, first check to see if we need more helpers.
+If you're interested in offering your compute, first check our discord to see if we need more helpers.
 Then, make sure you have downloaded:
 - Rocket League
 - bakkesmod
 - python >=3.8